Robustly Learning Regions of Attraction from Fixed Data: Piecewise affine set membership for Lyapunov inference

-In this section, we first try to augment the prior knowledge of stability in $\mathcal{X}_s$ to a bigger set $\mathcal{X}$ in Section~\ref{sect:lya}.
-This result is refined to a Lyapunov candidate from the class of piece-wise affine (PWA) functions in in Section~\ref{sect:pwa_lya}.
+In this section, we first try to augment the prior knowledge of attractivity in $\bfA$ to a larger set in Section~\ref{sect:lya}.
+This result is refined to a Lyapunov candidate from the class of piece-wise affine (PWA) functions in Section~\ref{sect:pwa_lya}.